-Small Business Attire for Women
+Guidelines on Small Business Attire for Women

-Working from home has many advantages including the ability to attend conference calls in your sweats and send emails at 2 a.m. while in pajamas.
-But at some point, you will most likely have meetings with clients, investors, donors, or other business professionals and you will have to dress like a grownup.
+Competing in small business requires many essential skills, and knowing how to dress for a business situation is one of them.
+An advantage of working from home is the ability to attend conference calls in your sweats and send emails while wearing pajamas at 2 a.m.
+But at some point, you will most likely have meetings with clients, investors, donors, or other business professionals, and you will have to dress like a grown-up.

 Overdressing can be seen as trying too hard (and construed as unprofessional), while under-dressing will appear as though you do not care about getting the job.

 Don't Be a Showoff

 Your attire should not upstage an event or the person you are meeting with.
 You want to be remembered for your business sense and not for your lacy top or stilettos.
-Accessories should also be kept modest and tasteful, so keep the Rolex at home.
+Accessories should also be kept modest and tasteful, so keep the Rolex watch at home.

 International Standard Business Attire

 The standard suit still has a strong place in the professional world.
 Tailored dresses, as well as skirts with a blouse and jacket, can also serve as standard business attire for women.
 Standard business attire is more polished and professional-looking than casual dress.
 When in doubt, stick with standard business attire.

 The term business casual means different things to different companies.
 In some companies, it may be acceptable for women to wear capri pants or long shirts—but avoid these for formal business dealings.
 You want to project an image that you are a serious businessperson—not a mom coming from your child’s play date or a woman coming from the gym.